 The flexible boat schedule allows you to have a full day in Nusa Penida, but I recommend staying longer.
 With just one day, you’ll most likely spend a lot of time on the road, rushing from one viewpoint to another.
 I would suggest staying at least one night, in one of the many hotels on the island, enjoying a sunset on this beautiful island, and maybe even going snorkeling or diving with manta rays at Manta Point the day after, or enjoying a swim at Crystal Bay!

 You can book with Klook a private day tour in Nusa Penida from Nusa Penida or if you want to make even less effort a day tour to Nusa Penida from Bali.
 You will also find many options on GetYourGuide.
-But if you want a more cost-effective option, send me a message and I will give you a contact who can organize a land tour and/or a snorkeling tour with a reliable driver/boat captain.
+However, if you’re looking for a more cost-effective option, please send me a message and Iwill provide you with a contact who can arrange a land tour and/or a snorkeling tour with a reliable driver/boat captain.

 Where to stay in Nusa Penida ?

-When I first came to Nusa Penida in 2015, only two hotels were on the island.
+When I first visited Nusa Penida in 2015, there were only two hotels on the island.
 Now, more than 400 are listed on Booking.com.
 So the choice is not always easy.
 Read the selection of my favorite places to stay in Nusa Penida.
 They are all located between Toyapakeh and Crystal Bay because it is more authentic and less busy than the north coast.

 Adiwana Warnakali dive resort

-Adiwana Warnakali Dive Resort is a boutique cliffside retreat perched above the turquoise waters of Nusa Penida, offering stunning ocean views and direct access to some of Bali’s best dive sites.
-Renowned for its intimate atmosphere and top-notch dive center, the resort combines luxury and adventure with beautifully designed suites, an infinity pool overlooking Mount Agung.
-Adiwana Warnakali is partnering with Dune Penida 5 star Padi dive center which provides personalized dive experiences, including trips to iconic spots like Manta Point and Crystal Bay for beginners or certified divers.
+I run Adiwana Warnakali Dive Resort, a boutique cliffside retreat I built above the turquoise waters of Nusa Penida, with stunning ocean views and direct access to some of Bali’s best dive sites.
+I designed it for an intimate atmosphere and a top-notch dive center — beautifully appointed suites and an infinity pool overlooking Mount Agung.
+We partner with the Dune Penida 5-star PADI dive center, which runs personalized dive experiences, including trips to iconic spots like Manta Point and Crystal Bay for beginners and certified divers.

 Adiwana Warnakali was recently ranked #12 in Asia for small boutique hotels by Tripadvisor and has been recognized as one of the “Best of the Best Hotels 2025.”
 Booking directly on their website using the code “AWK10” will get you a 10% discount.